The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Introduction: The Origin of Supermassive Black Holes

 Our goals in this paper are to make predictions for cosmological populations of SMBHs that form via Pop III.1 protostars supported by dark matter annihilation heating.
 We note that a broad consensus on the validity of this mechanism as an outcome of Pop III.1 star formation has not yet been reached (see, e.g., Clark et al. 2011; Greif et al. 2011a; Smith et al. 2012; Stacy et al. 2014).
 However, here we will assume the validity of this model in order to follow its consequences and predictions.
 Such predictions, especially the formation history of Pop III.1 stars, the overall number densities of these stars and their proposed SMBH remnants, and their clustering properties, are necessary as a first step to eventually connect to observations of SMBH populations at high and low redshift and thus test this theoretical model of SMBH formation.

 The conditions needed to be a Pop III.1 protostar, i.e., for being ``undisturbed'' by other astrophysical sources, so that the protostar is co-located with the dark matter cusp to enable effective WIMP annihilation heating, are uncertain.
 This is because the radiative influence on a halo from a neighboring source and its effect on subsequent star formation is a very complicated problem (e.g., Whalen \& Norman 2006), which also depends on the nature of the sources of feedback.
 For simplicity we will therefore first parameterize the required ``isolation distance,'' $d_{\rm iso}$, that is needed for a given halo to be a Pop III.1 source and consider a range of values.
-Then, we also consider a simple ``Str\"omgren'' model for ionizing feedback from supermassive Pop III.1 stars that spend a period of time on the ZAMS.